nick-stebbings/hc-shared-todo-feed/README.md

 ## Concept

 Jerry Seinfeld had a technique to keep writing jokes: He made a red mark on the calendar each day that he did some writing.
 His mission then became to keep making a chain of red marks as long as he could.
 Author John Boyne had a similar system where he used Red Dots in a personal diary.
-This app is a way of modelling this technique with Holochain and React/Redux.`.*

 ## Setup for holochain